steveklabnik/rust_for_rubyists/book/chapter-05.md

 the end.

 Anyway, `nm`: The `nm` program lists all the symbols in a binary executable or library.
-The `-C` option is important, it "de-mangles" the symbol names.
+The `-C` option is important on linux, it "de-mangles" the symbol names.
+On OS X, `nm` provides no symbol de-mangling option, so the output must be piped to `c++filt`.
 Rust uses the same mangling scheme as C++, so it's compatible with all the existing tools.
 How it works isn't that important, though.
 It's cool low-level stuff if you're into that sort of thing.